Wicked weather disappoints children as Sandy delays Halloween

 A “Trunk or Treat” party scheduled for Max’s elementary school parking lot had to be moved to a nearby park because downed wires and trees blocked the route to school.
 A similar last-minute event at a shopping area parking lot in Livingston, New Jersey, drew about 50 families.

 “It was fun because we were all going a little stir crazy,” said Adrienne Lewin, whose sons, ages 4 and 6, both dressed as pirates.
-Like millions of people left without power from the historic storm, friends turned to Lewin - who never lost electricity - to care for a pet fish as their home remained dark and became increasingly cold as temperatures began to dip, she said.
+Like millions of people left without power from the historic storm, Lewin’s home was dark, quiet and growing increasingly cold as temperatures began to dip, she said.

 It wasn’t just children whose Halloween fun was ruined by Hurricane Sandy.
 For the first time in its 39-year history, New York City’s annual Greenwich Village Halloween Parade - known for its outrageous, risqué and most definitely adult costumes - was called off with the possibility that it may be rescheduled next week.